shapeintheglass/DanielleRandomizer/README.md

 3. Specify Prey install directory.
 4. Specify desired randomization settings.
 5. Click "Install" to generate randomized files and install them.
+6. Start a new randomized game!

-6. Click "Uninstall" to revert any changes made by this randomizer.
+When done with your randomized game, use the "Uninstall" button to revert any changes made by this randomizer.
+Note that once the mod is uninstalled, all save files created while the randomizer was in effect will become unplayable.

 ### Uninstalling the randomizer